-Many say that Leipzig is the new Berlin – edgy art galleries and techno clubs, pop-up restaurants and food stalls, trendy cafés and outdoor hangout spots are springing up everywhere across town, and along with all of this, the hotel scene is changing as well.
+Many say that Leipzig is the new Berlin – edgy art galleries and techno clubs, pop-up restaurants and food stalls, trendy cafes and outdoor hangout spots are springing up across town, and the hotel scene is changing, too.
 From light-flooded converted lofts to stylish rooms in an art gallery, here are some of the most unique places to stay in Leipzig.

 As the name hints, Vienna Townhouse Bach is a homage to the German composer, Johann Sebastian Bach.
 The hotel sits in the oldest townhouse in the city and there’s a statue of the famed musician just across the street, honoring his time spent as the musical director of the St Thomas Church.
 Rooms here are musically influenced, too, with notes adorning the walls and lamp shades designed to look like wind chimes.
 Come morning, let the smell of freshly baked pastries entice you downstairs to breakfast.